jcapellman/jcBENCH/README.md

 - ASP.NET Core MVC/WebAPI App
 - .NET Core Command Line App

+## Benchmarks
+Currently implementing two different benchmarks of your CPU:
+- SHA1 Hashing
+- MD5 Hashing

+More to come and the addition of parallelization like in the original codebase.

 ## Release
 <a href="https://github.com/jcapellman/jcBENCH/releases/latest">Download Latest Release</a>

 ## Supported Platforms